 Refinancing a Mortgage In Retirement Has Advantages and Disadvantages

-Refinancing a Mortgage in Retirement Pros
+The Pros of Refinancing a Mortgage in Retirement

 If you have substantial equity in the home, that's yet another reason to consider refinancing.
 A cash-out refinance would allow you to tap your equity while also potentially lowering your mortgage rate.

 That money could come in handy if retirement coincides with rising health care costs.
 The average 65-year-old couple will need approximately $275,000 to cover health care expenses in retirement, according to a 2017 Fidelity Investments report.
 That total does not include the cost of long-term care, which isn't covered by Medicare.
-Medicaid pays for these expenses but only after a retiree has spent down their assets.
+Medicaid pays for these expenses, but only after a retiree has spent down their assets.

-If you're considering refinancing a mortgage to pull out your equity it's important to be clear on how that money will be used.
-Completing a cash-out refi to go on vacation or help support adult children, for instance, doesn't offer any tangible financial benefit for your retirement.
+If you're considering refinancing a mortgage to pull out your equity, it's important to have a clear idea of how that money will be used, and how it will benefit your overall financial plan for retirement.
+Completing a cash-out refinance to go on vacation or help support adult children, for instance, doesn't offer any real financial benefit for your retirement.

-Refinancing a Mortgage in Retirement Cons
+The Cons of Refinancing a Mortgage in Retirement

 Questions to Ask Before Refinancing a Mortgage

 Asking yourself the right questions can help you decide if you're on the fence about refinancing.
 These questions are best answered with the help of a financial expert, but some can be answered on your own.
 For example: